Cutleast/SSE-Auto-Translator/README.md

 ## 3. Beta-Testing

 If you are interested in testing pre-release versions of SSE-AT, join our Discord server above.

+## 4. Maintaining a Masterlist
+If you're interested in maintaining a masterlist for your language, contact us (@cutleast or @whusten) on our Discord server linked above!

 # Credits